-Each area of the spine has some differences in the form and function of vertebral bodies and how they are attached to adjacent structures.
+Each area of the spine has some differences in the form and function of vertebral bodies and how they are attached to adjacent structures, as follows:

-The cervical spine has seven vertebral bodies (segments).
+The cervical spine (the neck) has seven vertebral bodies, also called segments.
 The top two segments are unique:

-- Like the rest of the spine, the next five vertebral segments have three joints at each segment, including one disc in the front and paired facet joints in the back.
+- Like the rest of the spine, the next five vertebral segments (named C3-C7) have three joints at each segment, including one disc in the front and paired facet joints in the back.

 In This Article: